Convergence of Limited Communications Gradient Methods

 Recursively applying the inequality gives

-Hence, $||\nabla f(\vec{x}(t)) || \leq \epsilon$ can only hold when $t\geq (||\nabla f(\vec{x}(0)) || -\epsilon)/(L\gamma)$. \end{IEEEproof} Theorem~\ref{Prop:FSS-SC-Type-1}-a) proves that if $\mathcal{D}$ is a $\theta$-cover then the Type-1 optimality condition [eq.~\eqref{Type-1}] can be achieved with $\epsilon$-accuracy in finite number of iterations, for all $\epsilon>0$.
-Moreover, the theorem gives a bound on the number of iterations needed to achieve such $\epsilon$-accuracy.
-This bound decreases as $\theta$ decreases, i.e., as the quantization decreases.
-Even though the bound in~\eqref{eq:inProp:-conStep-a-Drec} is on the number of iteration, since $\log_2(|\mathcal{D}|)$ bits are communicated per iteration the results shows that in the worst case scenario
+Hence, $||\nabla f(\vec{x}(t)) || \leq \epsilon$ can only hold when $t\geq (||\nabla f(\vec{x}(0)) || -\epsilon)/(L\gamma)$. \end{IEEEproof} Theorem~\ref{Prop:FSS-SC-Type-1}-a) proves that if $\mathcal{D}$ is a $\theta$-cover then the Type-1 optimality condition [Eq.~\eqref{Type-1}] can be achieved with $\epsilon$-accuracy in a finite number of iterations, for all $\epsilon>0$.
+Moreover, the theorem gives an upper bound on the number of iterations needed to achieve such $\epsilon$-accuracy.
+This bound decreases as $\theta$ decreases, i.e., as the quantization becomes finer.
+Even though the bound in Equation~\eqref{eq:inProp:-conStep-a-Drec} is on the number of iteration, since $\log_2(|\mathcal{D}|)$ bits are communicated per iteration, the results shows that in the worst case scenario

 are needed to find $\vec{x}\in\R^N$ such that $||\nabla f(\vec{x})||\leq \epsilon$.